ImPrashanth/Agilism/README.md

-# Agilism : Interview Task
+# Agilisium : Interview Task

 Screen shots and APK included.<br/>
 No Dependancy.
 Just Clone or Download code to Android studio and you can run it.<br/>